BaristaLabs/baristalabs-rancher-server-cluster/README.md

 The deployment script will associated contexts to the local environment - for instance, adding and setting the current kubectl context to the newly created kubernetes cluster.

+This process also creates a DNS zone.
+Within your domain registrar you'll need to add a NS record for your hostname that indicates the nameservers in the DNS zone.

 5. Provision the Rancher Server itself.

 Modify any settings within ./rancher_server_resources/main.tf to suit your environment.